 c.
 The processed goods stay in the country where they are processed.
 In this case the company which processing the goods declares the arrival of the goods for processing with transaction code 1 instead of transaction code 4.
-The consignment of the goods for processing is also declared with transaction code 1 instead of transaction code 4 d.
-If a part of the goods arrived for processing (code 4) are bought before being processed by the company which processing the goods in the same reference period, that part will be reported under code 1.
+The consignment of the goods for processing is also declared with transaction code 1 instead of transaction code 4 (i.e. no outward goods movement which is followed by a later inward goods movement).

+d.If a part of the goods arrived for processing (code 4) are bought before being processed by the company which processing the goods in the same reference period, that part will be reported under code 1.
 Example: from 100 kg of goods received for being processed (code 4) the company which processing the goods buys 80 kg before processing; those 80 kg receive code 1 and the rest of 20 kg receive code 4.